Shahid KahnManaging Director | Solicitor

 Tactics are a key strength of Shahid and this combined with his proactive approach to dealing with cases and his calm and efficient manner allows his clients to feel comfortable and at ease.
 After all, Shahid’s clients are usually going through some of their most difficult challenges and therefore it is important that they feel that they can talk to him.

 Some of Shahid’s most recent notable cases are below:

-R v MLR and others (Kingston Crown Court) – Operation Slipstream; Representing the main defendant in a conspiracy involving 17 Defendants.
+R v MLR and others (Kingston Crown Court) – Operation Slipstream; Represented the main defendant in a conspiracy involving 17 Defendants.
 It is said that our client was involved in the production and supply of fraudulent documents for use in fraud against the Home Office, the United States Embassy, to a bank for mortgage purposes and to various local councils.
-The case involves a large amount of evidence in the form of documentary evidence, telephone evidence and banking evidence.
-The case is being prosecuted by the International Justice and Organised Crime Division of the CPS and the complexity is such that the case had to be split into 4 different trials.
+The case involved a large amount of evidence in the form of documentary evidence, telephone evidence and banking evidence.
+The case was being prosecuted by the International Justice and Organised Crime Division of the CPS and the complexity was such that the case had to be split into 4 different trials.

 R v MAR and others (Blackfriars Crown Court) – Operation Falcon; Represented one of the lead defendants in a multi-handed conspiracy to defraud.
 It is alleged that this was a sophisticated and large scale internet-enabled banking fraud involving over £12 million.
 This case involved over 400,000 pages of complex phone, computer and banking documents.
 The complexity arises from the hacking of various companies on an international scale.
 The trial lasted over 4 months.

 TS v AM (Lewes Crown Court) – Represented the director of a large airport parking company in proceedings brought by Trading Standards relating to fraud and money laundering amounting to approximately £1.8 million.